sonic-net/SONiC/doc/grpc_client/design_doc.md

         # perform RPC's
     ```
 #### gRPC client authentication with Nic-Simulator
 gRPC also would need to be authenticated with the server which would be run for SONiC-MGMT tests.
-For this the proposal is to add self generated certs in  as a task when NiC-Simulator would be injected.
+For this the proposal is to add self generated certs in a a task during add-topo for DualToR tetbeds and copied to the DUT when NiC-Simulator would be injected.
 This would be similar to the way mux-simulator is injected today.
 This way when the gRPC client
 is initiating the channels, it would be able to form a secure channel

 ## gRPC client initialization